17 Tips to Help Boost Your Motivation For A Virtual Half Marathon Race!

 I’m not encouraging you to pause your run but it’s nice to have the flexibility if you can.
-Since your roads and routes won’t be blocked off for you sometimes you’ll want to pause your run if you’re having to wait for a traffic light or maybe something else catastrophic.
-Don’t worry nobodies looking.
+Since your racecourse route won’t be blocked off with barriers, volunteers, and traffic police, you’ll want to pause your run if you’re having to wait for a traffic light or maybe something else catastrophic.
+Don’t worry nobody’s looking.

 13. You can run in your neighborhood

-If the idea of running around a park with you being the only person wearing a bib sounds kind of silly, you can always run around in your neighborhood.
+If the idea of you running around a park wearing a race bib sounds kind of silly, you can always run around in your neighborhood.
 It’s usually a safe place to run plus you know the neighborhood routes and can spot something if something seems off.
-The only thing you have to worry about is your neighbors seeing you out and bout wearing a bib and stopping quite often at your makeshift water/aid station you’ve devised.
+The only thing you have to worry about is your neighbors seeing you out and bout wearing a race bib.
+They might also notice the frequent stopping at your makeshift water/aid station you’ve devised.

 14. Run with Strava Routes

 If you want to run a half marathon route and don’t want to make one yourself, Strava Routes is your answer.
-Strava routes let you create running routes or simply download an already created route to your Garmin device.
+Strava routes lets you create running routes or simply download a previously created running route to your Garmin device.

 15. A treadmill might be an option